marksamman/gotorrent/README.md

 ```

 ##### TODO
+* UDP Tracker support
-* When downloading the same piece from multiple peers, send cancel to the peers who weren't the fastest
+* When downloading the same piece from multiple peers, send cancel to the peers who weren't fast enough
-* Option to seed after completed download
 * Show upload/download speed
-* Tests
+* Limit upload/download speed
-* Text-based UI (ncurses?)
+* Text-based UI (ncurses?) / GUI (must still be possible to run as CLI)
 * Request piece from peer when receiving Have if we don't have the piece and peer is idle
+* Server-side (allow other peers to connect to us)
+* Option to seed after completed download
+* Implement a choking algorithm to prevent peers from choking us
+* More tests!